ycleong/AdviceTaking/data/readme_exptfiles.md

 * AllData{:,4} = Data from 10 practice trials

 ## Study 3
 Data for each phase is saved in a separate CSV file.
 Variable names are the same as above.
-Script to convert CSV files into Matlab data structures available upon request.